Spaghetti Carbonara (No Egg)

 • ½ cup shredded parmesan

-• 2 tablespoons pasta water
+• 2 to 4 tablespoons pasta water

 • 5 strips bacon diced and fried